-While useful for tracking goods, RFID-Systems fail to effectively read through walls, cargo containers, racks, and other obstructions when used on safety equipment.
+While helpful in tracking goods, RFID-Systems fail to effectively read through walls, cargo containers, racks, and other obstructions when used on safety equipment.

 Warehouse Mobile Equipment

 Warehouse mobile equipment is a specific type of handling equipment.
 Warehouse workers use mobile to ease the transport of large quantities of goods.
-Mobile equipment includes forklifts, lift trucks, and pallet stackers.
+Portable equipment includes forklifts, lift trucks, and pallet stackers.

-A warehouse pedestrian is someone who travels around the warehouse on foot rather than on a piece of mobile equipment.
-Warehouse safety procedures take pedestrian safety into account in order to reduce injury.
+A warehouse pedestrian travels around the warehouse on foot rather than on a piece of mobile equipment.
+Warehouse safety procedures take pedestrian safety into account to reduce injury.

-Zone picking is a warehouse picking strategy where the product is separated into zones.
-With zone picking, separate parts of an order are picked by different workers in various zones before being gathered together.
+Zone picking is a warehouse-picking strategy where the product is separated into zones.
+With zone picking, different workers in various zones pick separate parts of an order before being gathered together.

 Knowledge is the First Step

 Developing an understanding of the way a warehouse operates is the first step to crafting effective safety solutions.
-At SynTech, we know the warehouse industry like the back of our hands.
-That is why our safety programs work so well.
-To learn more about designing a custom safety solution for your warehouse, contact us today.
+At SynTech, we know the warehouse industry like the back of our hands, which is why our safety programs work so well.
+Contact us today to learn more about designing a custom safety solution for your warehouse.